Gerontology

 Purpose

 The Gerontology Program (GRN) is administratively housed in the School of Public Affairs and Civic Engagement (PACE) within the College of Health and Social Sciences (CHSS); it enjoys close collaborative relationships with other units throughout the College, University, and with the communities it serves.
-The Master of Arts (M.A.) in Gerontology is an applied, professional program designed for students preparing for a career in the field of aging, or a related human service field, who wish to improve their knowledge and skills.
-Coursework leading to the M.A. in Gerontology is designed to:
+The Master of Arts (M.A.) in Gerontology is an applied, professional program designed for students preparing for a career in aging-related fields.
+Coursework leading to the M.A. in Gerontology is designed to provide students with:

-• emphasize the broad, interdisciplinary nature of issues which relate to and influence older adults;
+• interdisciplinary education of issues related to aging and older adults;

-• invest in students a working knowledge of theoretical foundations which link the micro and macro aspects of aging; and
+• working knowledge of theoretical foundations which links the micro and macro aspects of aging;

 History and Philosophy